AC297r-MBTA-2018/Final-Report/inference.md

 > - more flexible commuters with early commute hours
 > - weekend riders who also ride over weekdays

+ We then oversampled each labeled training data 500 times by adding a Gaussian noise (mean = 0, std = 0.2) to the original time matrix for better generalization performance.
+The CNN model was trained on this expanded labeled training data.

-The automatically generated summary text includes the predicted rider-type based on the output of the fitted CNN model and reports the cluster size, average number of trips, the weekday / weekend hours and the zip code that show most traffic.
+Finally, the automatically generated summary text uses string formatting to report the predicted rider-type, which is the prediction from the trained CNN model, and a few cluster statistics including the cluster size, the average number of trips, and the weekday / weekend hours as well as the zip code that show the most traffic.

 ## Summary Findings
 We were able to verify that the found clusters indeed differ in their usage patterns as well as their inferred demographics distributions.
+Furthermore, the auto report generator appears to work well based on the text it generates and that the validation accuracy of the CNN model approached as high as 0.99.